TrackIt@NUS - Developer Guide

 (Contributed by Long)

-package contains classes used by multiple other components in the trackitnus.commons
+The commons package contains classes used by multiple other components in the trackitnus.commons package.

 3.7 Code Design Considerations